 B. Index Funds

 You can also invest by using index funds.
-Index funds are similar to mutual funds; however, they are passively managed and charge lower fees.
-They are a great way to generate market returns, which is often more than what actively-managed mutual funds can boast of.
+Index funds are similar to mutual funds but are passively managed and charge lower fees.
+They are a great way to generate market returns, which is often more than what actively managed mutual funds can boast of.

 Here’s an article that breaks down how index investing works.